l-brophy/capstone-consolidation/README.md

 ## with docker
 To run using Docker, make sure that you have the Docker daemon running.
-Then, anywhere in your Terminal, run the command `docker run -d -p 8000:8000 depechemold/h-consolidation`.
+To pull the image, run the command `docker pull depechemold/h-consolidation` Then, anywhere in your Terminal, run the command `docker run -d -p 8000:8000 depechemold/h-consolidation`.
 If everything is as it should be, it will display a set of numbers.